 Governors will review this policy annually and receive termly reports on Health and Safety at the Finance, Staffing and Premises meetings.
-The DCC self-audit will be conducted annually and the findings presented to governors.
+The Embark Federation Trusts' consultants (Derbyshire County Council) self-audit will be conducted annually and the findings presented to governors.
 There is an annual landlords' visit to check for premises compliance eg. Legionella, Gas testing etc